GilChrist19/mPlex/Main/Verily/README.md

 of data.
 All other parameters are good.
 Need to run over 2 adult mortalities (done).
 Data from today is in the [google drive](https://drive.google.com/drive/folders/1VVGG048C4giHtuDdN8bSyKAlUSm0-7Gw?usp=sharing).

+### 20200909

+Update kernelGen.R file to provide a second plot.
+This plot numbers the traps, instead of putting their points there.
+Uploaded the distances matrix to the google drive.
+I may need to change file formats, but that's going to cause a lot of confusion.
+Lets put it off until absolutely necessary.
+Added a script for basic metrics on the data.
+It's mostly a copy from a previous project, and many of the metrics aren't directly useful here.